-The population of Somalia is estimated at around 10.5 million, with many more Somalis in neighbouring countries – Djibouti, Ethiopia and Kenya all have areas in which ethnic Somalis are a majority, many having been displaced because of the instability in Somalia in recent decades.
-The large majority of Somalis are Sunni Muslim.
+The population of Somalia is estimated at around 11 million, with many more Somalis in neighbouring countries.
+Djibouti, Ethiopia and Kenya all have areas in which ethnic Somalis are a majority, many having been displaced because of the instability in Somalia in recent decades.
+Around 99% of Somalis are Sunni Muslim.
 The small Christian community within Somalia, not officially recognised, is believed to number less than 1,000, many of whom are ethnically Bantu.

 Issues of governance and legislation are complex because of the fragmentation of Somalia.
 The south of Somalia is notionally under direct control of the federal government, though tribal and extremist influences remain strong.
 Somaliland declared independence in 1991 (though this is not internationally recognised) and has its own legal framework.
 Puntland also has its own legal framework.
 The Khatumo, Galmudug and Jubaland regions are all also effectively autonomous.
 The provisional federal constitution establishes Islam as the State religion and provides that all legislation must be consistent with Islamic principles.
 Freedom of religious practice is affirmed, though the propagation of non-Islamic religions is forbidden.
 The constitutions of Somaliland and Puntland contain similar provisions, but also stipulate that a Muslim cannot convert to another religion.
 Under the Penal Code of 1963, which notionally applies to the whole country, blasphemy and the defamation of Islam are criminal offences.
 In principle, the federal government has powers to register religious groups, but in practice no Christian churches have official recognition.